[Article was updated on 23.3.2020]

 This tip sounds logical, but I didn’t see any difference in practice.

 So to turn it off, have a caps lock key turned on.
-Which is totally inconvenient, because then you are unable to work on your machine, but whatever.
+This is inconvenient because then you are unable to work on your machine, but whatever.

 After Effect then won’t display the actual rendered frame and in theory, rendering should be faster by using all available computation power to render, instead of producing a composition preview.